The Monastery of Holy Trinity - Agia Triada

 Meteora Half-day Tour will take you back to the dark ages and stories of the first monks.

-The records regarding the initial establishment of the monastery are somewhat unclear, but it is known to have existed as a monastery since at least the year 1362, as indicated in a document by Symeon Uressis Palaeologus from that same year.
+The records regarding the initial establishment of the monastery are somewhat unclear.
+Still, it is known to have existed as a monastery since at least the year 1362, as indicated in a document by Symeon Uressis Palaeologus from that same year.

 Like most other monasteries in Meteora, the Monastery of Agia Triada fell into decline and was abandoned by the early 20th century.
 In 1909, a small group of Greek archaeologists surveying the monastery accidentally discovered a crypt containing 47 rare parchments and ancient codices.
-By 1925, the local bishop, with the assistance of the community, completed the construction of stairs to ensure safe access to the monastery.
+By 1925, the local bishop, with the community’s assistance, completed the stairs to ensure safe access to the monastery.

-During World War II, the Monastery of the Holy Trinity suffered significant damage, with one of its main buildings burning to the ground.
-The monastery underwent extensive renovations in the 1970s and today remains an active and open monastery for visitors.
+During World War II, the Monastery of the Holy Trinity suffered significant damage, with one of its main buildings burning.
+The monastery underwent extensive renovations in the 1970s and remains an active and open monastery for visitors.

 Holy Trinity Monastery gained celebrity status among the other monasteries of Meteora when it was featured in the 1981 James Bond film “For Your Eyes Only.”
 The film stars Roger Moore as the iconic secret agent, alongside Carole Bouquet, Chaim Topol, Julian Glover, and others.
-In this classic Bond film, the monastery is portrayed as the abandoned mountaintop monastery of St. Cyril.
+This classic Bond film portrays the monastery as the abandoned mountaintop monastery of St. Cyril.

 Although the film’s producers initially secured permission from the Greek Ministry of Culture to shoot inside the Holy Trinity, the monks of Meteora strongly opposed this decision.
-As a result, the producers were only allowed to film the exterior of the monastery.
-For the indoor scenes, they had to construct an entirely new set that resembled a monastery on a nearby cliff.
+As a result, the producers were only allowed to film the monastery’s exterior.
+They had to construct an entirely new set that resembled a monastery on a nearby cliff for the indoor scenes.

 Filming at the site lasted for several months, during which many locals participated in the production, serving as stunt performers and technical crew.
 This early ’80s James Bond film brought global fame and attention to Meteora for the first time.
 As a result, Meteora and the Holy Trinity Monastery have since secured their place among the most recognizable landmarks in Greece.